LucasDelfino92/morrowindsharp/setup.md

 The Morrowind we will be modding is the Game of the Year Edition [**available for purchase at gog.com**](https://www.gog.com/game/the_elder_scrolls_iii_morrowind_goty_edition?gclid=EAIaIQobChMIoaWD-6LP6AIVCxCRCh2a5gPiEAAYASAAEgIUSvD_BwE).
 It includes the two main expansions, Tribunal and Bloodmoon, and all official Bethesda add-ons.

 Install Morrowind and all modding tools outside all default Windows folders (Program Files, Program Files (x86), Desktop, and Documents for example).
 This will save you headaches later on.
-I suggest having two folders:
+I suggest having the following folders:

 - C:\Games\Morrowind, where Morrowind will be installed.
 This will be referred to from now on as your **Morrowind root folder**.
-- C:\Games\Morrowind Mods, where Morrowind tools will be installed and where you will keep your mods' archives.
+- C:\Games\Morrowind Mods, where you will keep your mods' archives.
+- C:\Games\Morrowind Mods\Tools, where Morrowind tools will be installed.

 Your **Morrowind\Data Files** folder contains your game’s data.
 If you followed my advice, it will be found in C:\Games\Morrowind\Data Files\.